 If you wake up with a locked jaw or feel pain when you chew or yawn, read on to understand why—and how to make it stop.

 Jaw pain can be caused by a variety of things, from sinus pressure to cavity-related nerves to temporomandibular joint dysfunction (TMJ).
 “The jaw has connections that can be triggered through any mouth activity, like chewing, sucking, or brushing,” says Jake Bateman, DDS, who practices dentistry in Kingsport, TN.
 “Misalignment of the jaw can also contribute to significant pain,” he says.

 Teeth grinding, which you can do while awake or asleep, can damage the teeth and lead to jaw pain.
 Stress or anxiety are a couple of common triggers for teeth grinding, according to the Mayo Clinic.
-Severe cases can damage the teeth, cause headaches and jaw pain, and lead to TMJ disorders, they note.
+Severe cases can also cause headaches and lead to TMJ disorders, they note.
 Mouthguards or dental procedures to repair the damage (like a crown) may be recommended.

-Gum disease, or the infection of the tissues and bones surrounding and supporting the teeth, is caused by poor oral health habits or skipping regular dental visits; risk factors include smoking, diabetes, and certain medications, according to the National Institute of Dental and Craniofacial Research.
-If you see signs of periodontal disease—including bad breath, pain when chewing, sensitive teeth, receding gums, loose teeth, tender, red, bleeding, and swollen gums, see your dentist.
+Gum disease, or the infection of the tissues and bones surrounding and supporting the teeth, is caused by poor oral health habits or skipping regular dental visits, which permits the buildup of plaque; risk factors include smoking, diabetes, and certain medications, according to the National Institute of Dental and Craniofacial Research.
+If you experience signs of periodontal disease—including bad breath, pain when chewing, sensitive teeth, receding gums, loose teeth, tender, red, bleeding, and swollen gums, see your dentist.
 You can prevent gum disease by using proper oral hygiene.
 Here are some other reasons why your gums are bleeding.

 Impacted wisdom teeth